BIS180L-resources/BIS180L-VM_Image_Setup/next_year.md

 ## For labs

+### Water Lab

+Remove

 ### BLAST Lab

 Change paralog search to use a proteome file that does not have all the different isoforms

+Extend the lab into R so that we find all orthologs

+use for annotation of a genome